mojaloop/security-role-perm-operator-svc/README.md

   - permission_03
   - permission_04'
 ```
-This sequence digram illustrates how Ort Keto is updated.
+This sequence digram illustrates how Ory Keto is updated.

 ![Sequence diagram illustrating how roles and participant access is assigned to users](assets/images/rolepermissions.png)